A FARM IN

 The cattle ranch 'Okosongorningo'. has been in the Schneider-Waterberg family since 1909.

-Previous
+Previous slide

-Next
+Next slide

 The Schneider Horses

-In 2016 Harry & Sonja, took the decision to use the remains of the original stud to rebuild the herd and to re-connect with the legacy of the Schneiders horses.
-Waterberg Guest Farm has since invested in stables, trainers and leopard friendly breeding programmes which protect young foals from predators until they are old and big enough to protect themselves.
-Today, you can see and possibly even ride some of these famous horses as part of the activities at Waterberg Guest Farm.
+In 2016, Harry and Sonja decided to use the remains of the original stud to rebuild the herd and reconnect with the legacy of the Schneider horses.
+Waterberg Guest Farm has since invested in stables, trainers, and leopard-friendly breeding programmes, which protect young foals from predators until they are old and big enough to defend themselves.

 The “Schneiders” horses, a unique Arab mix breed was developed in the 1950s and 1960s by Harry’s father and became well-known in the endurance riding circles beyond Namibia’s borders.